MicroEJ/docs/VEEPortingGuide/uiBRS.rst

 This strategy is implemented in the Graphics Engine and its behavior is minimalist.
 However, this strategy can be used for the :ref:`direct<section_display_direct>` buffer mode.

-This strategy considers the drawings are always performed in the same back buffer.
+This strategy considers that the drawings are always performed in the same back buffer.
 In this case, the restoration is useless because the buffer always contains the past.
 Furthermore, as the LCD driver uses the same buffer to refresh the display panel, this strategy has nothing to do.